 Knee Extension Range of Motion

-Changes from baseline in knee extension range of motion were assessed with goniometer.
+Changes from baseline in knee extension range of motion will be assessed with goniometer.
 It is the most common instrument utilized for measuring available range of motion.
 Universal Goniometer Comes in two variations one is short arm whereas one is long arm.
 The one with short arm is used for smaller joints like the wrist, elbow, or ankle.
 On the other hand, long arm goniometers provide greater accuracy for knee and hip joints which have long bones acting as levers

 Time frame: 4th week